mako-framework/docs/03_command_line/02_commands.md

 ```
 {.language-none}

-The `ol` method lets you output an ordered list.
+The `ol` method enables you to generate and display an ordered list, perfect for presenting sequential information or ranked data directly in the console.
+By numbering each item, this method provides clear organization and structure, making it easier for users to follow steps, review prioritized tasks, or understand hierarchical information.

 ```
 $this->ol(['one', 'two', 'three', ['one', 'two'], 'four']);